Indiran-525/CMOS_SPICE/README.md

 ---

-## Getting Started

-1. Open the desired SPICE deck (`.sp` or `.cir` file) in your preferred SPICE simulator (LTspice, NGSPICE, PSpice, etc.).
-2. Run **DC, AC, or transient simulations** as specified in the netlist.
-3. Analyze the results for **Id-Vds, Id-Vgs, and VTC curves**.
-4. Modify parameters to observe **device or inverter behavior under different conditions**.

----

 This repository is a reflection of my **hands-on learning experience** for understanding CMOS circuit design and MOSFET behavior through **NGSPICE** (CMOS SPICE SIMULATION - VSD).